kubevirt/user-guide/workloads/controllers/offline-virtual-machine.md

 ### When config updates should be picked up on the next restart

-If the VirtualMachine configuration should be modifyable inside the cluster and these changes should be picked up on the next VirtualMachine restart.
+If the VirtualMachineInstance configuration should be modifyable inside the cluster and these changes should be picked up on the next VirtualMachineInstance restart.
 This means that no hotplug is involved.

-### When you want to let the cluster manage your individual VirtualMachine
+### When you want to let the cluster manage your individual VirtualMachineInstance

-Kubernetes as a declarative system can help you to manage the VirtualMachine.
+Kubernetes as a declarative system can help you to manage the VirtualMachineInstance.

-You tell it that you want this VirtualMachine with your application running, the OfflineVirtualMachine will try to make sure it stays running.
+You tell it that you want this VirtualMachineInstance with your application running, the VirtualMachine will try to make sure it stays running.

 > **Note**: The current believe is that if it is defined that the
-> VirtualMachine should be running, it should be running.
+> VirtualMachineInstance should be running, it should be running.
 This is different to
 > many classical virtualization platforms, where VMs stay down if they were
 > switched off.
 Restart policies may be added if needed.
 Please provide your
 > use-case if you need this!